-(2) Has lived separate and apart from his or her parents, custodian, or legal guardian for three months or longer.
+(2) Has lived separate and apart from the minor’s parents, custodian, or legal guardian for three months or longer.

-(3) Is managing his or her own financial affairs.
+(3) Is managing the minor’s own financial affairs.

-(4) Has demonstrated the ability to be self-sufficient in his or her financial and personal affairs, including proof of employment or his or her other means of support.
-"Other means of support" does not include general assistance, Reach Up financial assistance, or relying on the financial resources of another person who is receiving such assistance or aid.
+(4) Has demonstrated the ability to be self-sufficient in the minor’s financial and personal affairs, including proof of employment or the minor’s other means of support.
+“Other means of support” does not include general assistance, Reach Up financial assistance, or relying on the financial resources of another person who is receiving such assistance or aid.

 (5) Holds a high school diploma or its equivalent or is earning passing grades in an educational program approved by the court and directed toward the earning of a high school diploma or its equivalent.